HomeGuidesAPI ReferenceRelease notes

 --role projects/${GCP_PROJECT_ID}/roles/${GCP_BUCKET_ROLE}

-By following these steps, you provide Superwise with the necessary roles and access to securely hook into GCS and PubSub services for efficient data sourcing.
-This setup is crucial for maintaining a secure environment that facilitates the specific functionality required without over-privileging, adhering to the best practices of least privilege access
+By following these steps, you provide Superwise with the necessary roles and access to securely connect to GCS and Pub/Sub services for efficient data sourcing.
+This setup is crucial for maintaining a secure environment that facilitates specific functionality without over-privileging, adhering to the best practices of least privilege access.

 Using the UI

-Before you begin, ensure you have completed all the prerequisites.
+Before you begin, ensure you've completed all prerequisites.

 Here's how to create a new Source: